steedos/.github/profile/README.md

 Steedos is a low-code PaaS platform that enables businesses to rapidly build and deploy enterprise-grade applications.
 With its intuitive drag-and-drop interface, Steedos empowers both developers and non-technical users to create custom applications without the need for extensive coding knowledge.

+## Key Highlights

+- Low-code development: Steedos allows you to create custom applications without the need for extensive coding knowledge.
+This reduces development time and costs significantly.
+- Open-source: Steedos is an open-source platform, which means you have complete control over the code and can modify it to fit your specific needs.
+- Scalable: Steedos is built on a scalable architecture, which means it can grow with your business and handle large volumes of data and users.
+- Secure: Steedos provides enterprise-level security features to ensure your data is protected at all times.

 Never tried [Steedos](https://docs.steedos.com/)?
 Click the button below to start your first development environment:

 [Start on an project template](https://github.com/steedos/steedos-project-template)